By the end of Lesson 11, you should be able to:

 The Kuiper Belt is a region of space in the Solar System that is donut-shaped.
 Its inner radius is just past the orbit of Neptune at 30 AU, and it extends out to perhaps 50 AU or farther.
 The thickness of the Kuiper Belt is approximately 10 AU.
 Inside of this region perhaps up to 100,000 KBOs orbit the Sun!

 In 2003, an image taken by the team that discovered many of the other large KBOs included an object that was provisionally named 2003 UB313.
 Initial estimates revealed that it was perhaps larger than Pluto.
 For this reason, its discoverers and many in the community were expecting it to be named the tenth planet.
 The International Astronomical Union (the IAU) is the organization that approves the names of newly discovered objects in the Solar System.
 In 2006, they took on the task of defining the word planet.
 Instead of adopting a definition that would classify 2003 UB313 as a planet, they created a category of objects called dwarf planets.
-A side effect of this decision is that Pluto no longer fits the definition of planet, but is classified as a dwarf planet, too.
-After this decision, 2003 UB313 was given its official name of Eris, and we now know that it is larger and more massive than Pluto.
+A side effect of this decision is that Pluto no longer fits the definition of a planet, but is classified as a dwarf planet too.
+After this decision, 2003 UB313 was given its official name of Eris, and we now know that it is more massive than Pluto, although the objects have been found to be quite closely matched in diameter.

 Pluto has a larger albedo than most KBOs, making it appear brighter on Earth and easier to observe than most KBOs.
-However, in all other respects Pluto is probably very similar to Eris, Quaoar, Ixion, and Varuna.
+However, in all other respects, Pluto is probably very similar to Eris, Quaoar, Ixion, and Varuna.
 So while we now only recognize 8 planets, we have a number of new interesting objects to study in addition to Pluto.
 We continue to learn more about these objects.
-Eris is now known to have a small moon named Dysnomia, and Pluto was found to have two more moons, Nix and Hydra.
+Eris is now known to have a small moon named Dysnomia, and Pluto was found to have two more moons, Nix and Hydra, in 2006, and two other new moons, Styx and Kerberos, in 2011 and 2012.
+These were also imaged by New Horizons, but in far less detail than Pluto and Charon.

 The story of the status of Pluto is likely to change, and I expect astronomers to continue to identify large KBOs.
 The story to date has been exciting, and I recommend investigating it much more deeply than we have here.